-The Company's financial liabilities consist of accounts payable and accrued liabilities and advances from a related party pertaining to an offtake deposit.
+The Company's financial liabilities consist of accounts payable and accrued liabilities.
 It is management's opinion that Company is not exposed to significant interest, currency or credit risks arising from these financial instruments.
 The fair value of these instruments approximates their carrying value due to the short-term nature of their maturity.